passcr/passcr.github.io/cfp.md

 title: Call for Papers
 permalink: /cfp/
 ---
+# Description

-There are emerging demands on integrating various techniques as well as social intelligence to solve various social issues, such as increasing/decreasing of populations, consensus building among people having conflicting preferences, etc. For example, Ito et al. presented a consensus building application Collagree [[Ito 2014]](#ito2014) that incorporates incentive control techniques as well as aggregating ideas and making structural views of them.
-Although many AI-based heuristic approaches have been applied for them, to make reasonable and agreeable decisions and actions to such issues, to make an ability to better explain what and why of those decisions as well as the processes to reach them is crucial.
-The organizers believe that, ontology and reasoning technologies can be a key component for that, and building platforms [[Yamaguchi 2015]](#yamaguchi2015) and testing them on various applications will be great help to emergence and reinforcement of such technologies.
+There are emerging demands on integrating various techniques, tools, and platforms to enhance and accommodate social intelligence to solve various social issues, such as increasing/decreasing of populations, which often requires consensus building among people having conflicting preferences.
+Although huge efforts have been done on AI-based heuristic approaches to solve various kind of social problems, better utilization of reasoning techniques is the key to make reasonable and agreeable decisions and actions to solve such issues since it has an ability to better explain what and why of those decisions are made as well as managing the processes of them.
+The organizers also believe that, providing well-designed platforms and tools to construct such applications will be crucial.

-Also, mechanism design, social choice, and other agent-based technologies such as automated negotiation among intelligent software agents are now being very strong tools and theories to make the systems intelligent.
-To make their behaviors explainable and understandable for us, giving a good grounding to facts, knowledge, and data are crucial.
-Since the ontology-based reasoning techniques with Linked Open Data are going to be a great platform for it, this workshop also welcomes contributions from researchers working on AI and agent-based technologies.
-This workshop aims to promote state-of-the-art techniques and platforms to those people and to provide an opportunity to emerge good collaborations among them.
+This Workshop welcomes researchers as well as practitioners from the fields of AI-based applications and platforms as well as related fields in AI, agents, and semantic technologies (e.g., mechanism design, social choice, and other agent-based technologies such as automated negotiation among intelligent software, applications to robotics and human-robot interactions, reasoning on logics and ontological descriptions, intelligent access to open data, and other related fields).
+This workshop aims to promote state-of-the-art techniques and platforms to the attendees and  give them a good opportunity to emerge future collaborations.

-Topics of interest include, but are not limited to:

-* collective reasoning
+# Topics
+Potential topics of interests are following:

-* collective intelligence
+* collective reasoning and collective intelligence
-* knowledge management
-* ontology-based reasoning platform
 * social and large scale consensus support
-* open government data
+* open government data platforms and tools
 * civic tech applications
+* ontology-based reasoning platforms
-* negotiation technology
+* negotiation and consensus building technologies
 * applications of ontology and reasoning for social issues
 * computer-supported cooperative work
-* tools and techniques for efficient and easier LOD access with inference
+* tools and techniques for efficient and easier open data access with inferences
-* applications of platforms (e.g., to robotics, social consensus building, etc.)
+* applications and platforms for social consensus buildings and human-robot interactions

+# Organizing committee / Contact person:
+* Prof. Dr. Naoki Fukuta, Shizuoka University, Japan, fukuta [at] cs.inf.shizuoka.ac.jp
+* Dr.Takeshi Morita, Keio University, Japan, t_morita [at] ae.keio.ac.jp

 For details about submission guidelines, see [the submission page](http://passcr.org/submission/).

-<a name="ito2014">[Ito 2014]</a> Takayuki Ito, Yuma Imi, Takanori Ito, and Eizo Hideshima, “COLLAGREE: A Faciliator-mediated Large-scale Consensus Support System”, Collective Intelligence 2014, June 10-12, 2014.
-MIT Cambridge, USA.  <br/>
-<a name="yamaguchi2015">[Yamaguchi 2015]</a> T. Yamaguchi, A Platform PRINTEPS to Develop Practical Intelligent Applications, UBICOMP/ISWC(International Symposium on Wearable Computers)'15, p919-920, 2015.
-Osaka, Japan.